JWT890/procmox-lab/README.md

 Adapter 2: NAT
 Windows 11 iso download: https://www.microsoft.com/en-us/software-download/windows11
 Choose the Windows 11 Pro edition, US inputs, and choose the disk that was created, and then wait a while for the Windows 11 VM to get created.
+After a long while, make sure to set it up as bare bones as you can since its being used with Proxmox and connecting with the other VM.